DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Recent Premiere updates have included the ability to transcribe a sequence automatically into captions with machine learning.

 This method isn’t perfect, but it will improve with future updates.
-A popup window will appear once you select this option.
+Once you select this option, a popup window will appear.

 Your selected sequence should appear in the top section along with the sequence length.

-The following section will allow you to customize how you would like the captions done.
-You can select clips labeled Dialogue, or clips on a specific audio track.
+The following section allows you to customize the captions.
+You can select clips labeled Dialogue or clips on a specific audio track.

 Note clips labeled Dialogue will need to be labeled as such in the Audio workspace.
 This article won’t focus on this aspect, but here is a brief explanation.
 Go to Window > Workspaces > Audio.